HaoyeTianCoder/ChatGPT-Study/README.md

 ```
 python main.py RQ2 validate ChatGPT
 ```
 Perform Codex experiments by replacing ChatGPT with Codex.
-Evaluate ChatGPT_D and Codex_D by using 'data_des' instead of 'data' in **config.py**.
+Evaluate ChatGPT_D and Codex_D by using 'data_des' instead of 'data' in `Config().path`.

 ### C) Sec.
 4.3 (RQ-3: ChatGPT for Code Summarization)
 Calculate similarity distributions in experiment 1.